LandoNikko/Pilko-Frame-Capture-Studio/README.md

 - No cloud processing or installations.
 - Frames are stored temporarily in your browser.
+- Saving settings stores preferences in your browser's localStorage.
 - 100% client-side: built into a single `.html` using native HTML, CSS and JavaScript.
   - Why?
 For trust and accessibility.
 Easy to deploy locally, no installations required.